datacommonsorg/docsite/custom_dc/index.md

 {: #workflow}
 ## Recommended workflow

-1. Work through the [Getting started](/custom_dc/quickstart.html) page to learn how to run a local Data Commons instance and load some sample custom data.
+1. Work through the [Getting started](/custom_dc/quickstart.html) page to learn how to run a local Data Commons instance and load some sample data.
-1. Prepare your real-world custom data and load it in the local custom instance.
+1. Prepare your real-world data and load it in the local custom instance.
 Data Commons requires your data to be in a specific format.
-See [Work with custom data](/custom_dc/custom_data.html).
+See [Prepare and load your own data](/custom_dc/custom_data.html) for details.
+> Note: This section is very important!
+If your data is not in the scheme Data Commons expects, it won't load.
 1. If you want to customize the look of the feel of the site, see [Customize the site](/custom_dc/custom_ui.html).
 1. When you have finished testing locally, host your data and code in Google Cloud Platform: first, upload your data to Google Cloud Storage and create a Cloud Run job to load the data into Google Cloud SQL.
 See [Load data in Google Cloud](/custom_dc/data_cloud.html).
 1. Build a custom image, upload it to the Google Cloud Artifact Registry and create a Cloud Run service to run the site.
 See [Deploy services to Google Cloud](deploy_cloud.md)